-Dr. Rachel Sanborn received her medical degree in 1999 at the Oregon Health & Science University, then went on to complete an internal medicine residency at the University of Illinois College of Medicine before returning back to Oregon Health & Science for a fellowship in medical oncology and hematology.
+Dr. Rachel Sanborn received her medical degree in 1999 at the Oregon Health & Science University, then going on to complete an internal medicine residency at the University of Illinois College of Medicine and back to Oregon Health & Science for a fellowship in medical oncology and hematology.

 Main Specialty: Medical Oncology

-Other Interests & Specialties: Cancer, chemotherapy, cancer during pregnancy, cancer genomics, cancer survivorship, chest wall tumors, EGFR mutation, endocrine complications of cancer therapy, esophageal cancer, lung cancer, lung masses, lung metastasis, malignant neoplasm of the esophagus, mediastinal tumor, mesothelioma, metastatic tumors to the lungs, non-small cell lung cancer, plasma cell dyscrasia, pulmonary metastasis, small cell lung cancer, teratogen exposure, thoracic malignancies, thymoma, thymus cancer, tracheal cancer, tracheal masses and unknown primary cancers.
+Other Interests & Specialties: Cancer, chemotherapy, cancer during pregnancy, cancer genomics, cancer survivorship, chest wall tumors, EGFR mutation, esophageal cancer, lung cancer, lung masses, lung metastasis, mediastinal tumor, mesothelioma, treatment of mesothelioma, metastatic tumors to the lungs, non-small cell lung cancer, pulmonary metastasis, small cell lung cancer, thoracic malignancies and unknown primary cancers.

 Certifications, Awards & Accolades: American Society of Clinical Oncology member, International Association for the Study of Lung Cancer member, Free to Breathe member, Southwest Oncology Group Thoracic Working Group member, Hoosier Cancer Research Network Thoracic Clinical Trial Working Group member

 - Residency for Internal Medicine at University of Illinois College of Medicine at Chicago

 - Fellowship for Hematology/Oncology at Oregon Health & Science University

 - Medical Degree from Oregon Health & Science University School of Medicine